-Originally from Beckenham Kent, I studied Fine Art, (film video and sound) at Maidstone College of Art in the early 1980s, making a range of abstract, animated, and experimental films.
+Originally from Beckenham Kent, I studied Fine Art (film video and sound) at Maidstone College of Art in the early 1980s, making a range of abstract, animated, and experimental films.
 In 1988, I moved to Bermondsey Street and shot the first of several videos of the area just a week after arriving.

-Much of what I saw was in decay and many buildings were no longer fit for their original purpose, yet each had a story to tell in a way that no new building can.
+Much of what I saw was in decay, and many buildings were no longer fit for their original purpose, yet each had a story to tell in a way that no new building could.
 At weekends, the area was all but silent, except for the exchange of tennis balls being hit across the nets in Tanner Street Park.
 On occasion, I took great pleasure walking the full length of Bermondsey Street in the middle of the road without passing a soul or at risk of being run down.

-In 1997, I began what turned into a 15-year study of family research which surprisingly led me back to Bermondsey Street in the 1830s.
-I’d been walking in the steps of my ancestors, but hadn’t known it.
-This gave me another perspective of the area and in 2012, I decided to begin a new record, this time using a stills camera.
+In 1997, I began what turned into a 15-year study of family research, which surprisingly led me back to Bermondsey Street in the 1830s.
+I’d been walking in the steps of my ancestors but hadn’t known it.
+This gave me another perspective of the area, and in 2012, I decided to begin a new record, this time using a stills camera.

 Inspiration for my recent work came from the Society for Photographing Relics of Old London, a group of Victorian photographers who undertook to record buildings at risk and places earmarked for redevelopment in the 1880s.
 The best of their work for me includes the faces of Londoners, often staring out at us from the past, via the photographic plate that captured the image.
 The society’s work is instructive in more ways than one, as it serves to remind us that London has seen the wholesale development of large areas before, often driven by the expansion of the railways.
-Ironic perhaps, given the changes in the London Bridge area.
+It’s ironic, perhaps, given the changes in the London Bridge area.

 Exhibitions, film screenings, and videos

 2021 Southwark Cathedral Videos, Introduction, Stained Glass, and Architecture